 TRANSCRIPT OF VIDEO BELOW

 Is that gonna help, or do I need to wait, or should they not ever do it?
-Whenever we have people working out should we send them over to see me at my office to get something corrected or are we working on it here?
+Whenever we have people working out we send them over to see me at my office.
+Are patients usually getting something corrected or are we working on it here?
 It really plays into a couple of different things that could be going on.

-One, exercise is essential to life, it’s essential to movement, it’s essential to keeping your body good and not having pain.
-But sometimes you can have some underlying issues where you may want to hang off a little bit before you get in, or you may want to work yourself in slowly.
+One, exercise is essential to life.
+It’s essential to movement, it’s essential to keeping your body good and not having pain.
+But sometimes you can have some underlying issues.
+Here you may want to hang off a little bit before you get in, or you may want to work yourself in slowly.
 I always give the example of deadlifts.
-Deadlifts are one of the best exercises that you can do for strength, stability, and for being able to live a long life without getting hurt.
+Deadlifts are one of the best exercises.
+Do this for strength, stability, and for being able to live a long life without getting hurt.

-Sometimes we’ll find while we’re testing the waters that someone isn’t moving forward with their exercises and it’s irritating things.
+Sometimes we’ll find while we’re testing the waters that someone isn’t moving forward.
+Especially with exercises and it’s irritating things.
 That’s when we send them into the office so I can take an x-ray to see if there is something else going on.
 Also if we’re working on someone in the office, once they’re getting stable we want to send them in to start exercising.
 We want to build some strength and stability around their spine because that’s essential.
-Some exercises like deadlifts have gotten demonized, but they’re essential.
+Exercises like deadlifts have gotten demonized, but they’re essential.
 We HAVE to train a deadlift if we don’t want to get hurt picking up a potted plant or a grandkid or something similar.
 So actually getting with a good trainer and having him teach you how to do that properly is really important.